aCallum/EVE-MarketTrader/README.md

 # EVE-MarketTrader
 Entry for The EVE Online API Challenge

-EVE-MarketTrader is a standalone application that helps players of EVE Online make use of inter region trade routes.
+EVE-MarketTrader is a standalone application that helps players of EVE Online make use of inter regional trade routes.
 The desired waypoint route can then be sent directly to the client for directions to the buy/sell locations.
 Currently supported feartures:

-  - Bi-region market scanning
+  - Bi-regional market scanning
   - Buy/Sell location Waypoint plotting (CREST API currently only supports solar systems, MarketTrader will work best when stations can be set using this endpoint)
   - Item name search
   - Favourite item list search

 MarketTrader is prototyped in Unity (why? because that's what I know) and makes use of: